Amodio/cemantix/README.md

 ## Notes
 ![Model Benchmarking](images/model_benchmark.png?raw=true "Model Benchmarking")

-As you can see, results are far from perfect!
+As you can see, results are far from being perfect!

 I have tested _57759_ valid words, some do not exist and the proposed models do not contain all of them...